-Jumping into a stepmom role was nothing if not a leap of blind faith for me.
-Like a daydreamy idiot myself, I had no idea what I was getting into… and it’s a damned good thing I didn’t.
+Jumping into the stepmom role was nothing if not a leap of faith for me.
+Like a daydreamy idiot myself, I had no idea what I was getting into... and it's a damned good thing I didn't.
 Because I really love my husband.
-And I really love the family we’ve built.
+And I really love the family we've built.
 But I 100% did not really love the decade or so of emotional devastation it took to reach this place.

 Sure, we had the usual getting-to-know-you hurdles that every blended family goes through.
-Beyond that though, we got slammed with a bunch of drama from my husband’s super high-conflict ex: literal years spent in family court, parental alienation, supervised visitation, false implications of emotional abuse and physical neglect… you name it.
-And from the other side, we dealt with my bio daughter’s father, whose (mostly) absenteeism combined with his compromise allergy brought its own set of emotional landmines.
-Built in between these two juggernauts, our budding new family had about as much chance as a sand castle in a hurricane.
+Beyond that though, we got slammed with a bunch of drama from my husband's super high-conflict ex: literal years spent in family court, parental alienation, supervised visitation, false implications of emotional abuse and physical neglect... you name it.
+And from the other side, we dealt with my bio daughter's father, whose (mostly) absenteeism combined with his compromise allergy brought its own set of emotional landmines.
+Built in between these two catastrophes, our budding new family stood about as much chance as a sand castle in a hurricane.

 It was a mess.
 We were exhausted wrecks, all of us.
 For years and years.
 And yeeeeaaaarrrs.

 It was really easy to make our kids' other parents into storybook villains.
 Blame them for everything that was wrong with our family, tell ourselves if it weren't for That Other Person doing XYZ then our family would.... would what?
 What did we think?
 That without them, our family would blend effortlessly?